mzhou02/mzhou02.github.io/_notes/regularity-lemma.md

        style="max-width: 100%; height: auto; display: block; margin: 0 auto;">
 </figure>

 We have previously mentioned how every graph has a partition in which almost all pairs of vertex classes behave in a pseudorandom fashion.
-Having introduced the notion of an $\varepsilon$-regular partition, one might naturally ask how large the partition must be, as a function of the graph size and $\varepsilon$.
-One of the most striking and beautiful features of combinatorics is that the answer depends only on $\varepsilon$, and is in fact **independent** of the size of the graph.
+Having introduced the notion of an $$\varepsilon$$-regular partition, one might naturally ask how large the partition must be, as a function of the graph size and $$\varepsilon$$.
+One of the most striking and beautiful features of combinatorics is that the answer depends only on $$\varepsilon$$, and is in fact **independent** of the size of the graph.
 This Ramsey-like phenomenon is the content of Szemerédi’s Regularity Lemma.

 <br>
 <div class="card mt-3 p-3">